miker704/Strife/patches2.md

     - Removed createDm modal Home bar version from modal manager.
     - Re-added createDm modal Home bar version to be rendered once again inside homepage container.
     - Removed props.closemodal() function from createDm modal Home bar version and used a state callback to close it instead.
+    - Moved the Deconstructed prop version of dmServer Header nav bar to deprecated.

 ## Backend Changes